LeeGM-o/Deep-Learning/Pretrained model/Code.md

 python preprocess.py
 ```

-As for the motif binding score, we conducted scanning of 711 transcription factors across the entire genome and integrated them into the [EpiGePT-online](http://health.tsinghua.edu.cn/epigept/) platform, enabling users to directly perform predictions through the web interface.
-The file of genomic regions and samll demo data for motif score and target data can be found [here](data_hg38).

 ### Model training

-The main python script `train.py` is used for implementing EpiGePT for predicting 8 epigenomic profiles.
-Model architecture for EpiGePT can be find in `./model/EpiGePT.py`.
-Data loader or data sampler can be find in `./model/dataset.py`.
+The main python script `train.py` is used for implementing EpiGePT for predicting **8 epigenomic profiles**.
+Model architecture for EpiGePT can be find in `./model_hg38/EpiGePT.py`.
+Data loader or data sampler can be find in `./model_hg38/dataset.py`.

 One can run the following commond to train a EpiGePT model, the preprocessed data of TF expression value can be downloaded from the `Supplementary Materials` of EpiGePT, the motif score file and target data for training used in the paper can be download from the Download page of [EpiGePT-online](http://health.tsinghua.edu.cn/epigept/download.php).